Education Equity Grants

 Who is eligible for education equity grants?

-Eligibility is set by each funding program, but education equity grants in this category most often support: Public Authority, Public K-12 School, Nonprofits and 501(c)(3) Public Charity.
+Eligibility is set by each funding program, but education equity grants in this category most often support: Nonprofits, Public Authority, Tribal Nation and Public K-12 School.
 Check each grant's eligibility summary for the exact applicant types and requirements.

 How much funding is available?